TeamLapen/Vampirism/README.md

-Vampirism for Minecraft 1.8
+Vampirism for Minecraft 1.8 - REWRITE 1
 =========

 [![Join the chat at https://gitter.im/TeamLapen/Vampirism](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/TeamLapen/Vampirism?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 _This is totally WIP code for 1.8, check out the 1.7.10 branch for stable code_
-_This branch is updated to 1.8, but probably WONT be the base of the 1.8 releases_
-_Check the rewrite_1.8 branch instead_
+_This is a (partial) rewrite of Vampirism to clean things up_

 Vampires are fast, strong and blood-thirsty entities, which do not like the sun, but don't fear the night, and the best thing is: You can become one!